Privacy & Security 101

-Finding the Most Secure Cell Phone Right Now: Tips + 5 Reviews
+Finding the Most Secure Cell Phone Right Now: Tips + 6 Reviews

-Granted, we’ve seen some notable leaps like Apple’s Secure Enclave technology and Pixel’s dedicated Titan M2 secure chip, but they haven’t stopped cyber criminals from launching on mobile devices each month in 2024.
+Granted, we’ve seen some notable leaps like Apple’s Secure Enclave technology and Pixel’s dedicated Titan M2 secure chip, but they haven’t stopped cybercriminals from launching on mobile devices each month in 2024.

-What To Look for in a Secure Cell Phone
+What To Look For in a Secure Cell Phone

 • Hardened OS: Security-focused operating systems like GrapheneOS or custom locked-down Android builds reduce the system’s attack surface by patching both common and hidden vulnerabilities.